-- The nominated Child Welfare Officer (Jenny Murphy). - The parents of the person who is alleged to have been abused. - The person making the allegation. - Social services/police. - The alleged abuser (and parents if the alleged abuser is a child).
+- The nominated Welfare Officer (Jenny Murphy or Graham Chester). - The parents of the person who is alleged to have been abused. - The person making the allegation. - Social services/police. - The alleged abuser (and parents if the alleged abuser is a child).

-Recorded information will be stored in a secure place with limited access to designated people, in line with data protection laws (e.g. that information is accurate, regularly updated, relevant and secure).
+Recorded information will be stored in a secure place with limited access to designated people, in line with the Data Protection (Bailiwick of Guernsey) Law, 2017 and the Guernsey Sports Commission "Data Protection Policy" and "Retention of Data and Sharing of Data Policy". (e.g. that information is accurate, relevant and secure).

-Internal enquiries and suspension
+Internal inquiries and suspension

-The Guernsey Sports Commissions nominated Child Welfare Officer and senior management will make an immediate decision about whether any individual accused of abuse should be temporarily suspended from operation pending further inquiries.
+The Guernsey Sports Commissions nominated Welfare Officer and senior management will make an immediate decision about whether any individual accused of abuse should be temporarily suspended from operation pending further inquiries.

-• Irrespective of the findings of the social services or police inquiries the Guernsey Sports Commissions nominated Child Welfare Officer will assess all individual cases to decide whether a member of staff or volunteer can be reinstated and how this can be sensitively handled.
+Irrespective of the findings of the social services or police inquiries the Guernsey Sports Commissions nominated Child Welfare Officer will assess all individual cases to decide whether a member of staff or volunteer can be reinstated and how this can be sensitively handled.
 The welfare of the child will remain of paramount importance throughout.